Matilda-Nkengfua/Jenkins-CICD-PipeLine-Project/README.md

 # Jenkins-CICD-PipeLine-Project
-#This project is meant to help you and/or your team complete cicd pipeline and
-#Understanding what each tool is needed for and how it plays it part in the entire pipeline
+#This project is meant to help you and/or your team to complete cicd pipeline, understanding what each tool is needed for and how it plays it's role in the entire pipeline
 #HAPPY LEARNING